-In order to install Hive on MR3 on Hadoop, download an MR3 release and build all necessary components from the source code.
-Alternatively download a pre-built MR3 release and uncompress it in a directory of your choice (e.g., under the user’s home directory).
+In order to install Hive on MR3 on Hadoop, download a pre-built MR3 release and uncompress it in a directory of your choice (e.g., under the user’s home directory).
 A pre-built MR3 release contains everything for running Hive on MR3 on Hadoop, including scripts, preset configuration files, and jar files.
-In both cases, it suffices to install Hive on MR3 only on the master node where HiveServer2 or HiveCLI is to run, and the user does not have to install it on worker nodes.
+It suffices to install Hive on MR3 only on the master node where HiveServer2 or HiveCLI is to run, and the user does not have to install it on worker nodes.
 (Hive 3 is built with access to Amazon S3.)